-Measures taken by the applicant to satisfy the council that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machines.
+Measures taken by the applicant to satisfy the council that there will be sufficient measures to ensure that under 18-year-olds do not have access to the adult only gaming machines.

-The council will expect applicants to offer their own measures to meet the licensing objectives.
+The licensing authority will expect applicants to offer their own measures to meet the licensing objectives.